Criminal investigators hired by charities as pressure mounts over fraud

 Plan's attitude to corruption - like that of Oxfam GB's - contrasts with that of U.S.-based Direct Relief, which has not reported any incidence of fraud over $10,000.

-The charity sends medical relief and equipment to partners in disaster zones who then use them in their programmes.
+The charity sends medical relief and equipment to partners in disaster zones who then use them in their programs.

 Getto believes the dearth of fraud reports is partly due to the NGO's size.
 Despite having spent over $550 million in the period 2013-2014 he said the charity employs just 65 people at its head office and warehouse in Santa Barbara, California.